 - EEPROM and one-time programmable (OTP) arrays for NV storage of sensor characteristics

 - Crypto-strong, SHA-2, ECDSA, or SHA-3-based DeepCover® Secure Authenticator options enable the medical instrument to securely test for and verify OEM authenticity

 - Ideal for usage monitoring and expiration control

-- Robust countermeasures protect against security attacks by protecting device data using Maxim's patented ChipDNATM physically unclonable function (PUF).
+- Robust countermeasures protect against security attacks by protecting device data using Analog's patented ChipDNATM physically unclonable function (PUF).

 - Actively monitored die shield detects and reacts to intrusion attempts.

 - ±8kV (typ) HBM ESD performance